Node.js and Express Tutorial for Beginners

 });

-In a production scenario, we should always use a external session store so that sessions are not shared for every user ( Like we did above for the sake of an explanation ).
+In a production scenario, we should always use an external session store so that sessions are not shared for every user ( Like we did above for the sake of an explanation ).

-Read this article to build a session-based applications using external session stores such as Redis.
+Read this article to build a session-based application using external session stores such as Redis.

 There is another alternative to sessions that is widely used in mobile applications.
 It’s a token-based authentication.
-We have covered the token-based authentication in the detail in this article.
+We have covered token-based authentication in detail in this article.

 To handle file uploads in the Express framework, we need to use the popular node module called multer.